 Top tips for managing heat in the workplace:

-a) provide a ready supply of cool water (free of charge) to avoid
+- offer a ready supply of cool water (free of charge) to avoid dehydration

-b) use blinds/screens to block direct sunlight on workstations and keep your workplace cool
+- use blinds/screens to block direct sunlight on workstations and keep your workplace cool

-f) agree change of working hours to cooler times (if the work
+- agree change of working hours to cooler times (if the work permits)

 The current basic rule about workplace temperature is that “the temperature in all workplaces inside buildings shall be reasonable”.